IBM-Bluemix-Docs/mobilepush/index.md

 # About {{site.data.keyword.mobilepushshort}}
 {: #gettingstartedtemplate}

-{{site.data.keyword.IBM_notm}} {{site.data.keyword.mobilepushshort}} is a service with which you can use to send notifications to mobile devices and browsers.
+{{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} is a service with which you can use to send notifications to mobile devices and browsers.
 Notifications can be targeted to all application users or to a specific set of users and devices that use tags.
 For every message that you submit to the service, the intended audience receives a notification.

 You can choose to use the {{site.data.keyword.mobilepushshort}} service either as a part of {{site.data.keyword.mobilefirst_notm}} Services Starter Boilerplate or as IBM Cloud [Dedicated Services](https://cloud.ibm.com/docs/dedicated?topic=dedicated-dedicated#dedicated).
 You can also use an SDK (software development kit) and [ReST APIs](https://eu-gb.imfpush.cloud.ibm.com/imfpush/){: external} to further develop your client applications.